Hardware DevOps: how CI/CD impacts Electrical Engineers

 • Generate a firmware interface document that lists software controlled nets

 Implementing continuous integration (CI) and continuous deployment (CD) while developing hardware will allow your team to make design changes at any time without affecting your timelines.
-And, AllSpice Actions uses the power of CI and Git to modernize your workflows.
+And, AllSpice Automations uses the power of CI and Git to modernize your workflows.

 Newsletter